NCAS-CMS/cfa-conventions/source/cfa.md

 requires multiple values to be provided per fragment then a variable may also have one or more extra trailing dimensions.

-The terms defining the aggregation instructions, some of which are optional, are defined in Appendix A. Additional terms are allowed with the understanding that application programs should ignore terms that they do not recognise or which are irrelevant for their purposes.
+The terms defining the aggregation instructions are defined in Appendix A. Additional terms are allowed with the understanding that application programs should ignore terms that they do not recognise or which are irrelevant for their purposes.

 ### Example 1